How Innovation Shapes Financial Structure: The Moderating Role of Institutional Quality: The panel instrumental variable approach

 Our baseline second-stage specification is given by

-where $y_{i,t}$ denotes the activity, efficiency or size of stock markets relative to the banking sector for country $i$ in year $t$, as defined in Table \ref{table:data_description}, $x_{i,t}$ is the number of patent applications for country $i$ in year $t$.
-We introduce a vector of conditioning variables denoted by $\mathbf{W}_{i,t}$ to control for other characteristics that may influence financial structure including years of schooling and returns to education, a banking crisis dummy, a measure of financial openness, the general government consumption, the annual change of the consumer price index (CPI), the real GDP growth rate, and the sum of exports and imports of goods and services.
+where $y_{i,t}$ denotes stock market activity, efficiency or size relative to the banking sector for country $i$ in year $t$, as defined in Table \ref{table:data_description} and $x_{i,t}$ is the number of patent applications for country $i$ in year $t$.
+We introduce a vector of conditioning variables denoted by $\mathbf{W}_{i,t}$ to control for other characteristics that may influence financial structure including years of schooling and returns to education, a banking crisis dummy, a measure of financial openness, the general government consumption, the annual change of the consumer price index (CPI), the real GDP growth rate, GDP per capita and the sum of exports and imports of goods and services.
 Given that regional innovation growth may correlate with global factors affecting domestic financial markets, we also control for time fixed effects $\mu_t$. $\varepsilon_{i,t}$ represents the regression residual, with standard errors clustered by year.

 The first stage regression equation is given by

 where \( r \) indexes the regions (Asia, Africa or Western Hemisphere), \( \phi_r \) represents the coefficient for each region, \({D}_{r,i} \) is a dummy variable that equals 1 if country \( i \) belongs to region \( r \), and 0 otherwise,\footnote{Note that if a country belongs to Europe, all \({D}_{r,i} \) are 0.} and $z_{i, t}$ serves as an instrument that proxies regional innovation spillovers that affects the country $i$ in year $t$.